sarahmonster/hire-sarah/_projects/navigation-menu-block.md

 {% include portfolio-panel.md
   metadata="Initial explorations"
+  heading="Flipping the first pancakes" content="I worked with another designer, collaborating and bouncing ideas off one another continually.

-  heading="Flipping the first pancakes" content="We then went wide with our explorations, sketching and prototyping a number of divergent ideas.
-We presented two of these ideas publicly after collecting internal feedback.
+  We started by going broad with our explorations, sketching and prototyping a number of divergent ideas.
+After collecting informal feedback internally, we polished and presented two of these concepts publicly." image="/assets/img/navigation-menu-block/sketches.png" alt="Initial sketches of different menu builder concepts"
-"
-  image="/assets/img/navigation-menu-block/sketches.png"
-  alt="Initial sketches of different menu builder concepts"
 %}